Ancient Indian Yogic Practices, the Mystical, the Magical and the state of Samadhi

 Dharana: Cultivating Unwavering Concentration

-Dharana, the practice of concentration, is an integral step in deepening meditation.
-Ancient Indian yogic texts prescribe various techniques to develop single-pointed focus.
-Examples include focusing the attention on a specific object, repeating a mantra or sacred sound, or visualizing specific energy centers in the body (chakras).
+Ancient yogic texts prescribe various techniques to help develop single-pointed focus.
+Examples include focusing the attention on a specific object like Mandalas, repeating a Mantra or sacred sound, or visualizing specific energy centers in the body (Chakras).

 Pranayama: Harnessing the Power of Breath

-Yogic Meditation
+Samadhi Yogic Meditation

-These practices enhance the flow of vital life force energy (prana) into the body, calm the mind, and prepare the practitioner for deep states of meditation… and can themselves induce Altered States of Consciousness.
+These practices enhance the flow of vital life force energy (prana) into the body, calm the mind and prepare the practitioner for deep states of meditation… and can themselves induce Altered States of Consciousness.

-Asana: Cultivating the Physical and Mental Foundation
+Asana: Cultivating the Physical and Mental Foundations

 Yoga Nidra: Deep Shavasana Meditation

-It is a state of deep meditation where the body is stilled and the mind is at peace… allowing you to transcend ‘ego’ and access the highest realms of consciousness.
-This >> Guided Yoga Nidra is for enhanced Intuition & Inner Insight
+Often practiced in Savansana (laying down) at the end of an Asana practice, it is a state of deep meditation where the body is stilled and the mind is at peace… allowing you to transcend ‘ego’ and access the higher realms of consciousness.

 Leave a Comment